 1. Oil pan gasket

 One of the most common locations for an oil leak is the oil pan gasket.
 As its name implies, the oil pan gasket provides a seal between the oil pan and engine block.
+If the gasket is leaking oil, this could indicate that it needs to be replaced.

 2. Valve cover gasket